vtog/labGuides/source/ocp/openshift-day2.rst

 #.
 Update the "privileged" Security Context Constraints by adding the projects
    "default" service account.

-   .. note:: You can use any service account in use with the deployment.
-In
-      this example we're using "default".

    .. code-block:: bash

       oc edit scc privileged

+   .. note:: You can apply this to any project and any service account in use
-   The following example shows adding the "default" project and "default" service account:
+      with the deployment.
+In the following example we're using the "default" project and the "default" service account.

    .. code-block:: yaml
       :emphasize-lines: 4